TANUSHREENEGI-DEV/tanushree-web-dev-learning/README.md

 - Search engines understand your page better (SEO)
 - It's easier to read your own code later

+### Why I didn't just use div, span, or table for everything

+- div is a generic block with no meaning attached.
+Using it everywhere makes the code hard to read later, since you can't tell what any div actually is without checking class names.
+- span is the same idea but inline, meant for styling small bits of text.
+Using it for bigger content breaks the layout since it doesn't take a full line by default.
+- table was never meant for page layout, only for actual data like a spreadsheet.
+Old sites used tables to build layouts, but it makes the HTML messy, breaks accessibility (screen readers try to read it as data), and doesn't resize well on different screens.

+So I stuck to proper tags like section, article, and header instead of using these three as shortcuts.

 ---

 ## 🎨 3.
 Resume (HTML + CSS)